Dōsojin: History

 The origin of Dōsojin stone markers is uncertain and has no exact date.
-It is known, however, that after Buddhism was introduced, Jizō became a tutelary god of travelers and pilgrims.Scholars generally regard the cult of Dōsojin as rooted in pre-modern, local animistic practices that marked and sacralized liminal spaces such as crossroads, village gates, and mountain passes; early stone markers and posts functioned both as territorial markers and as apotropaic devices intended to intercept malevolent wandering spirits before they entered the community.
+It is known, however, that after Buddhism was introduced, Jizō became a tutelary god of travelers and pilgrims.
+Scholars generally regard the cult of Dōsojin as rooted in pre-modern, local animistic practices that marked and sacralized liminal spaces such as crossroads, village gates, and mountain passes; early stone markers and posts functioned both as territorial markers and as apotropaic devices intended to intercept malevolent wandering spirits or evil gods before they entered the community.

 Ethnographic evidence and local chronicles link Dōsojin with protective responses to contagious disease outbreaks: in several local traditions a damaged, missing, or defaced Dōsojin was taken as an omen of epidemic or misfortune and prompted immediate ritual repair or renewed rites.
+Sometimes they are found as male, female figures or round stones.
+But they are also seen as a married couple of both male and female anthropomorphic figures.
+In urban areas today, dōsojin stone markers are usually placed on street cornes and near bridges for pedestrian protection.

 Important dōsojin

 Batō Kannon

 Batō Kannon is the bodhisattva of compassion and keeps a watchful eye over the animal state of Karmic Rebirth.
 Atop Batō Kannon's head rests a horse's head.
 Stone statues of this deity can be found beside perilous paths and byways, like Jizō statues, in northern Japan.
 However, Dosojin in Batō Kannon's form not only protect travelers, but their horses as well.
+The horse-head element is not meant to be “monstrous” for its own sake.
+In Buddhist art, powerful animal symbolism often points to specific functions: vigilance, speed, stamina, and the ability to carry beings across difficult terrain.
+Historically, horses were vital for transport, farming, warfare, and communication.
+They were also vulnerable, worked hard, injured, and lost.
+Bato Kannon became closely associated with the protection of horses and the people who depended on them: travelers, messengers, farmers, and communities whose livelihoods required safe passage and reliable labor.